olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 * Data movement
 * Reductions

-Routines often originate or terminate at a single process known as the “root”.
+Routines often originate or terminate at a single process known as the "root".

 We will start with the broadcast function, where the root process sends data to all the other processes.
 Thinking back to our hello_world example, we were able to have the rank ID and number of ranks setup for all processes by MPI_Init and MPI_Comm_rank.
 In the following example we build on that by sending the same data, in the form of an integer, to each rank.
-The main uses of broadcasting is to send configuration parameters, like initial conditions or user input, to all processes in a parallel program.
 The data that you broadcast is initialized just for the root process.

 Here is the broadcast function: